Artxie3/Pixel_BRIA/README.md

 ### The Problem

-Traditional AI image generators produce "pseudo pixel art" — images that look pixelated but lack the authentic characteristics of real pixel art:
+Traditional AI image generators produce "pseudo pixel art", images that **look** pixelated but contain unwanted artifacts:

-- ❌ Inconsistent block sizes
+- ❌ **Inconsistent block sizes** — pixels vary in size across the image
-- ❌ Anti-aliasing and gradients within pixels
+- ❌ **Anti-aliasing and gradients** — smooth transitions where there should be hard edges
-- ❌ Too many colors for retro aesthetics
+- ❌ **Too many colors** — hundreds of shades instead of limited retro palettes
-- ❌ No transparent backgrounds for assets
+- ❌ **No transparency** — backgrounds baked into the image

 ### Our Solution: The 3-Stage Pipeline